 It’s important that your relative feels supported and connected at this time – but it’s equally important that the responsibility doesn’t lie solely with you.
 If other family members help out with care, see if you can draw up a rota ensuring someone checks in with your relative each day.
 This doesn’t always have to be a physical visit; phone calls go a long way too.
 You could ask younger family members to help by scheduling regular calls or chats that your loved one can look forward to.

-If you’re currently doing Zoom family chats, or taking part in fun online quizzes, is this something your relative can be part of?
-If they are comfortable on a computer, we have written a guide on getting started with video conferencing however even if you just call them up and keep them on speakerphone, it can help your loved one feel included and connected.
+Even just calling up your loved one and keeping them on speakerphone can help them to feel included and connected.
 Encouraging friends to write letters or send cards to boost your relative’s spirits is another gesture that goes a long way – and a thoughtful care package from family members sent in the post may have the ability to make your relative’s day.
 If friends and family live nearby, then perhaps they could also pop in for a cup of tea every now and then.

 3. Consider getting external help

-If you’re worried your relative needs more support than you’re currently able to give, it might be worth getting some form of professional care at this time, even if it’s just for an hour a few times a week.
-While many care agencies aren’t currently taking new clients due to the pandemic, some are.
+If you’re worried your relative needs more support than you’re currently able to give, it might be worth getting some form of professional care, even if it’s just for an hour a few times a week.
 Companies like Home Instead or The Good Care Group offer home support to those who need it, providing help with housekeeping matters, personal care or companionship.
 Depending on individual circumstances, you may have to pay for the care, but if your relative can afford this, it can be hugely beneficial for your own peace of mind, as well as the health and wellbeing of your family member.

 Finding funding for care isn’t always easy however, and can be a hugely stressful time that piles financial worries on top of health and emotional challenges.
 If you are looking for further support and information you can try reading the Care Funding section of our site, or our article 7 questions to ask if you’re considering live-in care for a relative.

 4. Help your relative stay occupied and maintain a sense of purpose

-With access to the outdoors and their loved ones limited, it’s important for your relative to try to keep as busy as they can, and to carry on doing the things they enjoy, whether that’s watching TV, cooking, reading or knitting.
+In order to look after their mental health, it’s important for your relative to try to keep as busy as they can, and to carry on doing the things they enjoy, whether that’s going on a walk, watching TV, cooking, reading or knitting.
 “Ensuring you feel stimulated and have fun protects against loneliness and improves your general wellbeing,” says Olivia Field, loneliness lead at the British Red Cross.

-For some older individuals , small tasks like visiting the supermarket or running locals errands can help to give them a sense of purpose and accomplishment – and when this is taken away from them they may feel lost and powerless.
-Think about little ‘tasks’ you can set your relative, so they feel useful and purposeful.
+For some older individuals , small tasks like visiting the supermarket or running locals errands can help to give them a sense of purpose and accomplishment.
+Therefore, it can help to think about little ‘tasks’ you can set for your relative, so they feel useful and purposeful.
 This doesn’t just reduce negative feelings like loneliness or depression, but also helps limit stress levels.
-On top of that, studies show that older people who feel purposeful are less likely to develop diseases like dementia or Alzheimer’s.
+On top of that, studies show that older adults who feel purposeful are less likely to develop diseases like dementia or Alzheimer’s.

 There are lots of small projects they might enjoy working on, depending on their level of physical and mental capacity.
-You could talk with your loved one about the family gatherings you’ll have once this is all over, and ask them to organise old photos, or set aside special memorabilia to share when everyone is reunited.
+You could talk with your loved one about planning family gatherings, ask them to organise old photos, or set aside special memorabilia to share when everyone is reunited.
 They could note down happy stories and memories you can all reminisce about, make a list of their favourite films they’d like to watch with family, or write down some family recipes to pass down.

 If your relative enjoys writing – or simply reminiscing – you could encourage them to put pen to paper and try writing a memoir.
 Try to convey the importance of this action, and let your loved one know how much your family will treasure their memories.
 Other activities like gardening are known to have powerful psychological benefits and can significantly reduce depression – so if your relative enjoys being outside, and is capable of doing so you could encourage them to work in their garden so you can all sit outside and enjoy it when it’s safe to do so.